-Grotesque combinations of beast and animal, Dryads have puzzled scholars.
-The first observation to confound scholars is that Dryads behave very differently from one another, unified solely by their shy nature.
-The second observation came later, when referencing the population of a location to the ghosts and dryads found there.
-It has become suspected that a portion of people who died in the first Rainfall were for one reason or another, not turned to Ghosts, but instead to Dryads.
-There is no consensus as to why this occurs, and a prize offered by scholars of the order for any who can solve this mystery and present their findings at the Grand Summit.
+Grotesque combinations of beast and animal, Dryads behave very differently from one another.
+Referencing the population of a location to the ghosts and dryads which are found there in the modern day, it seems likely that a portion of people who died in the first Rainfall have been turned to dryads instead of ghosts.
+There is no consensus as to why this occurs.